 One of the biggest mistakes a designer can make when specifying polished concrete slabs is to state, “Concrete for polished concrete, including formwork, reinforcement, concrete materials, mixture design, placement procedures, initial finishing, and curing is specified in Section 03 30 00 Cast-in-Place Concrete.”

 Specifying flooring that will not be slippery even when it can get wet or otherwise lubricated in use is critical for safety purposes.
-The 2012 International Building Code (IBC) lays out slip resistance, but there are weaknesses with the requirements—not least of all in that it places a burden on flooring specifiers in particular.
+The 2012 International Building Code (IBC) lays out slip resistance, but there are weaknesses with the requirements.

 When ceramic or stone tile is the flooring of choice for a project, specifiers have a tremendous resource in the Handbook for Ceramic, Glass, and Stone Tile Installation.
-It is published yearly by the Tile Council of North America (TCNA) and is often referenced when specifications require installations be done according to ‘industry standards.’
+It is published yearly by the Tile Council of North America (TCNA).

 Engineered wood products are specified for a wide range of light-frame floor assemblies in light commercial and multi-family construction.
 I-joists, glued-laminated timber (glulam), rim board, laminated veneer lumber (LVL), laminated strand lumber (LSL), and oriented strand lumber (OSL) are popular due to their availability, precision, strength, and consistent quality.